Check out the TEN content marketing KPI you can use to drive better content marketing decisions and get more meaningful results.

 There are different ways that you can measure CPL.
 One formula is dividing your monthly customer acquisition costs by the number of leads per month.
 You can categorize leads according to the type of business.

 Social sharing is the modern digital equivalent of word-of-mouth marketing.
 It is a measure of the number of times your content is shared on social networking platforms.
 Social shares help expose your brand and connect you with customers.

-Here are some statistics about the average engagement rate per post on Facebook and Instagram across all industries:
+Here are some statistics by RivallQ about the average engagement rate per post on Facebook and Instagram across all industries:

 When your content resonates with people, you will have high engagement levels in social shares.
 They not only signify the popularity of your posts, but they also increase your content’s reach.